brevetech/breve_drf_template/README.md

 ---

 A Django Rest Framework base template with custom configurations, intended to save time with some of the boilerplate configuration.
 Optmized for PyCharm IDE and VSCode.
+For contrubution feel free to use the `editableVersion` branch; checkout new branch from this branch and pull request to this branch

 ## Index